cnc500/theTechBlog/README.md

 [contribution](#contribution)
 [questions](#questions)

+## Special Note
+This application is under development.
 ## Description
 This is a place where web developers can read and write about technical topins, new technical technologies, and other technical advances.
 Here, users can publish posts as well as comment on other web developers' posts.
 ## Badges
 ![badge](https://img.shields.io/badge/license-MIT-green)
 ## Installation